Juniper CEO quits after board reviews customer negotiation

-Kheradpir's resignation comes a year after he was hired from Barclays Plc (BARC.L) to head the company.
+Kheradpir's resignation comes a year after he was hired from Barclays Plc to head the company.

 His appointment indicated Juniper's focus on software-based networking and services, a technology that allows users to substitute some of the most complex hardware functions in server switches with software.